Suraj-Sedai/Finance_Graph-Personalized-Analytics/README.md

-# 🚀 Finance Management Web Application
+# 🚀 FinGenius- Finance Management Web Application

 ## 📌 Overview
 Take control of your personal finances with our powerful web application!
 Track transactions, analyze spending, and gain financial insights with dynamic charts and data export capabilities.